shakebugs/shake-docs/docs/flutter/attachments.md

 ---
 import useBaseUrl from '@docusaurus/useBaseUrl';

+Files can be attached visually by users or programmatically by code.
-You can instruct the SDK to quietly attach any file to a bug report.
+You can instruct the SDK to quietly attach any file to a report.
 The files you attach are not visible to the user in the SDK.

 ## Introduction